The best burger and fries in every state

 Alabama: The Hound, Auburn

-Head to The Hound in Auburn, Alabama, for a whole range of tasty burgers.
+Head to The Hound in Auburn for a whole range of tasty burgers.
 It's famous for its house-cured bacon and extensive bourbon selection, and the vibe is warm and friendly.
 The menu is intriguing, including bison patties, and each burger is served with house-cut fries.
-There are also regularly appearing specials including a melt-in-the-mouth duck confit burger.
+There are also regular specials including a melt-in-the-mouth duck confit burger.

 Alaska: Tommy’s Burger Stop, Anchorage

-Colourful diner Tommy’s Burger Stop has an incredible selection featuring beef patties seasoned with Cajun spices and served with either fries or giant onion rings.
-Pick from classic American combos or hearty speciality burgers, all of which attract rave reviews.
-The R.L.E Hello Burger is particularly decadent, with two 5.5-oz (156g) patties loaded with bacon, grilled mushrooms, onions, jalapeño peppers and American cheese.
+Colorful diner Tommy’s Burger Stop has an incredible selection, featuring beef patties seasoned with Cajun spices and served with either fries or giant onion rings.
+Pick from classic American combos or hearty specialty burgers, all of which attract rave reviews.
+The R.L.E Hello Burger is particularly decadent, with two 5.5-oz patties loaded with bacon, grilled mushrooms, onions, jalapeños, and American cheese.

 Arizona: Hopdoddy Burger Bar, Scottsdale and Phoenix

 With joints in Scottsdale and Phoenix, Hopdoddy Burger Bar is not to be missed.
 The small chain (which has locations in several other states) serves made-from-scratch patties, using fresh natural ingredients.
 Meat is ground in-house and served on buns made in the on-site bakery, and there are several options for vegetarians too.
-But it's the El Diablo, with habanero chillies, salsa and chipotle aioli, and the Magic Shroom, a beef patty topped with mushrooms, goats' cheese and pesto, that have people coming back for more.
+But it's the El Diablo, with habanero chilies, salsa, and chipotle aioli, and the Magic Shroom, a beef patty topped with mushrooms, goats' cheese, and pesto, that have people coming back for more.

 Arkansas: CJ’s Butcher Boy Burgers, Russellville and Fayetteville

 Since debuting in Russellville in 2005, CJ’s Butcher Boy Burgers has picked up numerous accolades.
-Its winning formula is to keep it simple with a menu of handmade patties (customers note they're 'seasoned to perfection'), freshly-cut fries, drinks and shakes.
-The extra toppings are worth it too: grilled onions, mushrooms, jalapeños and bacon are a few of the options.
+Its winning formula is to keep it simple with a menu of handmade patties (customers note they're 'seasoned to perfection'), freshly cut fries, drinks, and shakes.
+The extra toppings are worth it too: grilled onions, mushrooms, jalapeños, and bacon are a few of the options.
+There's a second location in Fayetteville.

 California: HiHo Cheeseburger, Santa Monica and Los Angeles